opensearch-project/dashboards-notebooks/dashboards-notebooks/docs/poc/Zeppelin_OpenSearch_Storage.md

-# **Custom ODFE Storage in Zeppelin**
+# **Custom OpenSearch Storage in Zeppelin**

 ### **Requirement:**

-- Use Zeppelin as a backend service for OpenSearch Dashboards Notebooks and store notebooks as ODFE indices
+- Use Zeppelin as a backend service for OpenSearch Dashboards Notebooks and store notebooks as OpenSearch indices
 - Use Zeppelin’s storage adaptor interface and implement a new storage adaptor using OpenSearch Client

 ### **Design:**